GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 6 hours

 ### How to trigger
+The quickest way to test this is to fail repeatedly.

+### How to make this step fail
-Enter identity verification.
-When you reach the phone number step, use phone number 703-555-5555.
-Identity verification will fail.
+Use phone number 703-555-5555.
+The phone step will fail.
 Retry, using the same phone number, until you are rate limited.
 Ignore the message about using a different phone number.